Andrea Fisher

 Finished dry ground clay

-Pottery shards used for tempering (additional structural support) the clay
+Pottery shards used for tempering (adding additional structural support) the clay

 Pottery shards to be ground